Titanium vs Stainless Steel: An In-Depth Comparison

 Key Milestones in the Use of Both Metals

-The use of both metals has been characterized by key milestones, such as the introduction of titanium in the aerospace industry and the widespread adoption of stainless steel in construction and culinary applications, showcasing their versatility and reliability.
+Key milestones, such as the introduction of titanium in the aerospace industry and the widespread adoption of stainless steel in construction and culinary applications, have characterized the use of both metals, showcasing their versatility and reliability.

 Current Trends in Metal Usage